artmg/lubuild/help/configure/Disks-and-layout.md

 NB: This file is rather large, and perhaps it could be separated into different files to cover different subjects

+e.g.
+* configure Disks (here)
+	* install, partitioning, ???
+* diagnose disks
+	* Troubleshooting
+* understand Layout
-e.g. Layout reasoning sections separate from precise commands to manipulate
+	* reasoning sections separate from precise commands to manipulate
+	* specific examples like OpenElec

 See also: